-The Museum's investments are exposed to various risks, such as interest rate, market and credit risks.
-Due to potential changes in economic conditions, it is at least reasonably possible that changes in the value of the Museum's investments could occur in the near term and those changes could materially affect the amounts reported in the Museum's financial statements.
+MHS' investments are exposed to various risks, such as interest rate, market and credit risks.
+Due to potential changes in economic conditions, it is at least reasonably possible that changes in the value of MHS' investments could occur in the near term and those changes could materially affect the amounts reported in MHS' financial statements.

-The Museum is involved in various claims, legal actions and regulatory proceedings arising in the ordinary course of business.
-In the opinion of the Museum's management, the resolution of these matters will not have a material adverse effect of the Museum's financial statements.
+MHS is involved in various claims, legal actions and regulatory proceedings arising in the ordinary course of business.
+In the opinion of MHS' management, the resolution of these matters will not have a material adverse effect on MHS' financial statements.